8 signs someone has true class and sophistication (even if they don’t come from money)

 Classy people know how to dress appropriately for the occasion, choosing clothes that are clean, well-fitted, and timeless.
 Their style is understated rather than loud, relying on subtle details instead of flashy logos.

-When I first moved to Singapore, I felt the pressure to keep up with the sharp corporate look.
-But over time, I realized that sophistication isn’t about spending thousands on a wardrobe.
+Many people feel pressure to keep up with sharp corporate looks or trendy wardrobes.
+But sophistication isn’t about spending thousands on clothes.
 It’s about knowing who you are and expressing it simply and elegantly.

 A crisp shirt, polished shoes, or even just good grooming can project far more class than a closet full of designer gear.